WayneCrawford/pspicker/README.rst

 Response files
 ####################################

-Are used to calculate local amplitudes.
-The can be in SAC PZ, GSE2, "Baillard" or JSON format.
-It either directly reads a gain, or calculates it from a "passband" gain given at a reference frequency.
+Response files are needed to calculate local amplitudes.
+They can be provided in 'SACPZ', 'GSE2', "Baillard" or 'JSON' format (the latter is just an easier-to- read version of the "Baillard' format).
+The code either reads an absolute gain or calculates it from  a "passband" gain provided for a reference frequency.
+The "A0" normalization constant needed calculate the absolute gain from the passband gain is directly calculated from the poles and zeros such that A0 times the pole-zero formula equals 1.0 at the reference frequency.
 The parameters used for each format are:

 +----------+----------+--------------------------+-------+-------+-------------+
 | format   | gain     | passband gain @ ref_freq | poles | zeros | input units |